techeclecticdesign/Prepaid-POS/README.md

 # Maine Department of Corrections Annex POS

-A robust point-of-sale system that uses unit and integration tests to guarantee in-the-field stability.
+A robust point-of-sale system that uses frontend/backend validation and unit/integration tests to guarantee in-the-field stability.

 It is designed for use in Maine State Prison to allow inmates to order items using money they have transferred to an annex account.
 Account funds are sent via report by accountant, parsed into the system, and once processed are available for use by prison residents.